 For Posters and Brief Oral Papers, you must indicate if the submission involves a trainee.
 The trainee designation refers to students, residents, and medical fellows.
-To qualify as a trainee submission the first author must be a trainee at the time of submission.
+To qualify as a trainee submission a trainee must be the first author on the abstract, a substantial contributor to the work, and the presenter of the poster at the ACLP meeting.
+The trainee must be at the trainee level at the time of submission.